sondh0127/nextjs-hasura-fullstack/README.md

-A boilerplate that uses Hasura and Next.js to develop applications.
+A fullstack boilerplate which uses Hasura GraphQL Engine and Next.js to develop applications.
+The production ready can be done with Vercel and Heroku platforms by following the instruction.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Deployment